-Most members of Final Fantasy IX’s Tantalus Theater Group speak with a specific way.
-They have their own accents, speech habits and sometimes dialects.
-When localising a video game for the European region, it mainly needs to be translated in German, French, Spanish and Italian.
+Most members of Final Fantasy IX’s Tantalus Theater Group speak in a specific way.
+They have their own accents, speech habits, and sometimes dialects.
+When localizing a video game for the European region, it mainly needs to be translated into German, French, Spanish, and Italian.
 Other languages are rarely considered and games are retailed in American English in the other European countries.

 In 2001, virtual characters still do not speak as such, hence the only way to transcribe their voices is to use text.
 Here is a review of how this was done in the languages mentioned above.

 The leader of the group, Baku, was only given extra features in the Italian version.
 He speaks in a Sicilian dialect, which somehow gives him a mafioso attitude and was renamed Kalò.
 In the French version, Baku is called Bach; in German, Bark.
 And in Spanish, Bakú.

 Marcus tends to end most of his sentences with “und so” in German or with “ou quoi” in French.
 In Italian, he is given a German accent, while in the Spanish one he pronounces most “s” as “z”.

 Cinna speaks in a very strong Bavarian accent in the German version and is keen on throwing the word “zefix” at the end of his sentences.
-In Italian, he was given a Roman accent while the Spanish version made him sound Andalusian.
-In French, Cinna – spelt Cina – has a speech impediment and lisps.
+In Italian, “Er Cina” was given a Roman accent while the Spanish version made him sound Andalusian.
+In French, Cinna – spelled Cina – has a speech impediment and lisps.

-The only female character of the group, Ruby, bears the name of Carmen in Italian and consequently speaks with Spanish accent.
-In Spanish however, she expresses herself with an Argentinian accent.
-She is one of the only character to speak in the English version slightly differently, which makes her sound like an American southern girl.
-The German localisation team were even more creative, making her pronounce words successively in Bavarian, Rhenish and Saxon to eventually make up her own type!
+The only female character of the group, Ruby, bears the name of Carmen in Italian and consequently speaks with a Spanish accent.
+In Spanish, however, she expresses herself with an Argentinian accent.
+She is one of the only characters to speak in the English version slightly differently, which makes her sound like an American southern girl.
+The German localization team was even more creative, making her pronounce words successively in Bavarian, Rhenish, and Saxon to eventually make up her own type!